Sierpinski (<1K) Multivectors as Transformations

 4D Rotations

 Rb,q, f(y) as defined above corresponds to a simultaneous rotation of 2-plane b by q+f and the orthogonal 2-plane b* by q-f.
-All 4D rotations have this form.
+All 4D rotations preserving 0 have this form.
 In particular,

 x ® eqbx = Rb,q,0(x) corresponds to rotation of 2-planes b and b* by q,